Man Hunt (1941 film): Production

 Man Hunt became the first war film to attract the attention of the Hays Office in the neutral United States.
 Joseph Breen was alarmed by the script, calling it a "hate film".
 Breen felt that in the isolationist atmosphere of the 1941 U.S., the film showed all Germans as evil, unlike other films that depicted both good non-Nazi Germans as well as evil Nazis.
 Breen insisted that the Germans should not be characterised as being so brutal and that the office would pass the film only if it would "indicate" brutality rather than show it.
 As a result, Thorndike's torture was not shown, but the idea was made apparent to the audience.

 Darryl F. Zanuck was also worried about Lang's anti-Nazi enthusiasm and banned him from the editing room.
 However, Lang and his associate Gene Fowler, Jr. secretly edited the film without Zanuck's approval.

 Isolationists and Nazi sympathizers took issue with the film, along with That Hamilton Woman (1941) and others, describing such films as pro-British propaganda to change American public opinion about going to war.

 The film features an instrumental version of "A Nightingale Sang in Berkeley Square" by Eric Maschwitz, Manning Sherwin and Jack Strachey as a recurring romantic theme.
 The score's recurring theme for the Nazis was composed by the film's musical director Alfred Newman.

-Response
+Critical response

 Bosley Crowther, writing for The New York Times in June 1941, commented that "Man Hunt rates somewhat above the run of ordinary 'chase' films" projecting "certain subtle psychological overtones", but "it doesn't fulfill its possibilities completely".
 Dave Kehr reviewing a DVD release in the same publication in 2009, commented "as agitprop the film could not be more effective", but "it also has the timeless quality of a work of pure imagination".